memra-platform/memra-sdk/README.md

 python examples/accounts_payable_client.py
 ```

+## Architecture

+The Memra platform consists of three main components:

+- **Memra SDK** (this repository): Client library for building and executing workflows
+- **Memra Server**: Hosted infrastructure for heavy AI processing tools
+- **MCP Bridge**: Local execution environment for database operations

+Tools are automatically routed between server and local execution based on their `hosted_by` configuration.

 ## Documentation

 Documentation is coming soon.
 For now, see the examples below and in the `examples/` directory.